jereinhardt/feste/README.md

 #### Application View

 The route to the subscriptions page is the root of the feste engine.
-You can link to this page from anywhere in your app using the `subscriptions_url` helper.
+You can link to this page from anywhere in your app using the `feste.subscriptions_url` helper (assuming the engine is mounted as 'feste').
 When a logged in user visits this page from your application, they will be authenticated through the method which you provide in the configuration, and shown their email subscriptions.

 ### When not to use